anakin004/ASL-Interpreter-TF/README.md

 -= note , I trained my model on limited data, essentially this was the structure of my data

-## Description of Directories

-- The `Data/` directory contains three folders: `hello/`, `thanks/`, and `iloveyou/`.
-- Each of these folders has subdirectories named from `0` to `29`, representing 30 videos.
-- Inside each video directory, there are 30 `.npy` files named from `0.npy` to `29.npy`.

-If you want the data that I processed let me know

-We have 3 signs we are detecting, I am working on training the model on aditional data to add more signs, but just takes time We have 3 actions, that have 30 sequences/videos , each video have 30 frames, each frame have a nmpy array with the keypoints of the action
+We have 8 signs we are detecting, I am working on training the model on aditional data to add more signs, but just takes time We have 8 actions, that have 70 sequences/videos , each video have 40 frames, each frame have a nmpy array with the keypoints of the action
 This really not a large ammount of data, and this model could be improved, but for effiency and timesake --- it works :)

 -- have fun!!!!!!!

 Here is a quick demo of the interpreter
- - I make a prediction by parsing 30 frames at a time so it fits the model

 https://github.com/user-attachments/assets/0a1989d9-5c38-45a5-9054-a55d27f5c4cd